opencadc/storage-inventory/vault/README.md

 org.opencadc.vault.storage.namespace = {a storage inventory namespace to use}
 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

+The _preventNotFound_ key can be used to configure `vault` to prevent artifact-not-found errors that might
+result due to the eventual consistency nature of the storage system by directly checking for the artifact at
+_all known_ sites.
+It only makes sense to enable this when `vault` is running in a global inventory (along with
+`raven` and/or `fenwick` instances syncing artifact metadata.
+This feature introduces an overhead for the
+genuine not-found cases: transfer negotiation to GET the file that was never PUT.

 The _inventory.schema_ name is the name of the database schema that contains the inventory database objects.
 The
 account nominally requires read-only (select) permission on those objects.
 This currently must be "inventory" due